All Episodes

 The spending is the issue, Patricia.

-Uh but the Democrats cannot cannot concede that.
+But the Democrats cannot concede that.

 They cannot concede that.

-The big problem in the entire Western world is is that soft Western populations have voted themselves a lifestyle they're not willing to pay for.
+The big problem in the entire Western world is that soft Western populations have voted themselves a lifestyle they're not willing to pay for.

 Thanks very much for your call, Patricia.